Skip to main content

 Additionally you can decide how many replicas the Stellio broker should have.

-For quantumleap - a component for persting the timeseries data in and additional database, the activation and namespace settings can be defined, you can define the database version and number of replicas.
+For quantumleap - a component for persisting the time-series data in and additional database, the activation and namespace settings can be defined, you can define the database version and number of replicas.
 Also the storage size for each replica can be set.

 Mimir